fpga-wiki/fpga-wiki.github.io/_posts/blog/2025-10-06-frequency_counter.md

 Because in hardware validation, it’s never too much to double-check.
 Trust the lock signal—but verify it.

 ## Simulation waveform
-Found the frequency checker from the F-tile DPHY Example Design to be extremely helpful.
-Extracted the codes and simulated it.
-Here are the results:
+Here are the results of the frequency_checker.v: frequency_checker.wlf

 Overview
 --------